anujasalvi/Portfolio/final_proj_p2.md

       </li>
       <br>

-       <h4 style="color:DarkCyan;"><i>Further progressing in the story, I would want to show the audience what the students are feeling and how satisfied they are after starting their graduate studies.
+       <h4 style="color:MediumVioletRed;"><i>Further progressing in the story, I would want to show the audience what the students are feeling and how satisfied they are after starting their graduate studies.
 Furthermore, I would want to highlight to the audience that a graduate students' average hours per week is way more than a 5-day 9 to 5 job.</i></h4><br><br>
       <li><b><u>Visual 4:</u></b>
       <br>
         <b>Column chart depicting how students feel since starting graduate studies</b>.<br>